Gopikrishna-M-A/web-dev-class/week 3/day1/Overview.md

 ```

-## Assignment
+## Day Objective

+**By the end of today's session, you will be able to:**

+  1. Create a basic web server using Node.js and the Express Framework.
+  2. Understand the fundamental concepts of server-side development.
+  3. Handle incoming HTTP requests and respond with custom messages.
+  4. Gain confidence in exploring and experimenting with Node.js capabilities.
-Your assignment for today is to create a simple web server using Node.js and the HTTP module.
-You should be able to respond to incoming HTTP requests with a "Hello, World!" message.

-Feel free to explore and experiment with the capabilities of Node.js as you embark on your journey into server-side development.
+You will achieve these objectives by building a simple web server that can respond to incoming HTTP requests with a "Hello, World!" message.
+This hands-on experience will introduce you to server-side development using Node.js and serve as a foundation for more advanced server applications in the future.
+Enjoy your journey into the world of server-side programming!

-Remember to refer to the resources provided for additional guidance and documentation.

-Happy coding!

 ## Resources